hungdao-testing/natours_api/Readme.md

 4. Data file is placed under `fixtureData`, run the api `POST localhost:3001/api/v1/test-data/create-fixture` to seed data, then use the account info on file `users.test.json`

-### Issues:
+### Limitation:

-1. Mail function is not working on PROD, you could use `mailtrap` at dev env.
+1. To reduce the cost, the mail-service is used at Dev environment is `mailtrap`.
+For the PROD, please use `Gmail` service and following the setup in here `https://stackoverflow.com/a/45479968` to know how to generate password